9 min read

 Final Thoughts

 The best website to sell online courses is the one that fits both your current launch needs and your longer-term business direction.
-If you want simplicity, hosted platforms may be enough.
-If you want control and room to grow, WordPress becomes far more compelling.
+If you want simplicity and are comfortable with monthly platform fees, hosted tools work.
+If you want control, zero fees, and room to grow, WordPress becomes far more compelling.

 Shashank Dubey